 - Skills Training Courses e.g. MatLab and fMRI methods

 - Analysis of Research Methods

-The Medical Science Division also offers a large number of courses on transferable skills such as teaching and communicating scientific findings which all our students are encouraged to attend at least ten days per year as a part of their DPhil studies.
+The Medical Science Division also offers a large number of courses on transferable skills such as teaching and communicating scientific findings which all our students are encouraged to attend as a part of their DPhil studies.